What not to do on Tet holiday in Vietnam?

-Check this list to prepare for a pleasant and happy holiday!
+Check this list for things you should not do on Tet to prepare for a pleasant and happy year ahead.

 1. Don’t sweep the house or dump the garbage